 To summarize, this is where the quest got smoother and details came together.
 I tried on a few more dresses and said Yes to a Martina Liana couture wedding gown.
 In my eyes, this dress embodied exquisite design, glamour, and elegance.

-Next, we have the shoes … boy did I search for the perfect ones everywhere.
+Next, we have the shoes … boy did I search everywhere for the perfect ones.
 I knew that I wanted a sky high heel but the rest of the details were up in the air.
 Many designer houses and department stores were visited on the quest to find them.
 I purchased a Gucci pair of blue stilettos but something kept telling me they weren’t the ones.
 Then, while shopping at the Bal Harbour Shops I came across this pair of silver peep toe beauties covered in swarovski crystals by Giuseppe Zanotti.
 At that point, I knew that I had found the perfect pair of shoes for our wedding day.